Quantum Computing Foundations: The Theory Behind QRL

 print("="*50)

-This is the physics that QPL Stage Zero implements correctly.
+This is the math that QRL Stage Zero computes automatically.

 # Separable state: |00⟩